 - If you’re making Ninja Foodi scalloped potatoes you can just use your crisp lid.

-- The most basic way is to dump the contents into an oven safe dish.
-Then put under your broiler for a few minutes to brown the top.
+- Keep the contents in your oven safe dish, then put under your broiler for a few minutes to brown the top.

 After you try these, or if you’re looking for more Instant Pot Thanksgiving side dishes we have some more!